TezosTaqueria/taqueria/design-docs/state-architecture.md

 Our Taqueria VS Code extension can make use of this to show a dependency graph as well.

+# Abstraction

+The following contructs are described and provided to create an abstraction around operations, and reduce the need to create them manually using the CLI.

 ## Hooks

 It would be rather inconvenient for an end-developer if they were required to manually create every operation needed to deploy their project.

-To address this, plugin authors can attach a hook that gets executed when the end-developer executes a task using Taqueria.
+To address this, plugin authors can attach a hook that gets executed when a task is invoked.

+> REMINDER: A task can be invoked by the end-developer interacting with the CLI or VS Code extension, or it could be triggered by some kind of automation such as a cron job, CI/CD process, etc.

 For instance, the LIGO plugin author might want to generate an operation for compiling the contract when a new contract is created from one their templates: